 In theory, and largely in practice, the federal employee workforce is apolitical.
-People employed by the federal government are there to support the administration elected by American voters.
+People employed by the federal government are there to support the administration elected by American voters and not to use the power of government to install their own agenda.

 There is even an agency that investigates actions by employees who may have gone beyond the boundaries of the law in pursuing the election of their political party or candidates.
 In every election cycle, the Office of Special Counsel finds examples of Hatch Act violations which can take various forms.

-But, while the federal workforce is supposed to be apolitical, establishing federal employee unions has altered the mix.
-The unions are allowed to participate in political activity and they do.
+But, while the federal workforce is supposed to be apolitical, establishing federal employee unions has substantially altered the mix since the civil service system created before government unions existed.
+Federal employee unions now exist and have for some time.
+They are allowed to participate in political activity and they do.
 Money, time, and effort are devoted to electing their preferred candidates and disparaging the opposition.
 In the vast majority of cases, this means the federal unions are actively, publicly, and vociferously supporting Democrats.

-So, while individual federal employees are subject to numerous restrictions with regard to political activity, and the workforce is apolitical and hopefully runs on merit principles, the elected representatives who speak on behalf are free from many of these restraints.
+So, while individual federal employees are subject to numerous restrictions concerning political activity, and the workforce is apolitical and hopefully runs on merit principles, the elected representatives who speak on behalf are free from many of these restraints.

-In a country that is increasingly more divided along political lines, the result is a public perception the federal workforce is largely a segment of society that works on behalf of Democrats.
+In a country increasingly divided by politics, the result is a public perception the federal workforce is largely a segment of society that works on behalf of Democrats.
 Political donations by unions and by federal employees are one measure of which a political party is largely supported by federal employee unions and workers.

 The chart below highlights data from the Center for Responsive Politics.
 It describes its organization as “the nation’s premier research group tracking money in U.S. politics and its effect on elections and public policy.”

-Here is a quick look at where most of the money goes from the unions and from employees in a number of federal agencies.
+Here is a quick look at where most of the money goes from the unions and from employees in many federal agencies.
 The data does not reflect all federal employees or all federal agencies.
 It does include a variety of agencies and most of the larger agencies to provide an idea of how federal employees support their political beliefs.

 Political Donations in 2020 by Federal Representatives